JozefJarosciak/BlockPuzzleSolver/README.md

 Contributions to this project are welcome and encouraged!

-Currently, I am seeking an **equation-based approach** to efficiently eliminate early cases where no solution exists.
+Currently, I am seeking an **equation-based approach** to eliminate early cases where no solution exists efficiently.
 If you're interested, check out this discussion for more context: [Tetromino Tiling: How to Eliminate Early Cases with No Solution](https://math.stackexchange.com/questions/2602742/tetronimo-tiling-with-given-tiles-how-to-eliminate-early-cases-where-no-soluti).

 # Resources